Suv4o/personal-blog-2023/content/2022/10/07/nestjs-authorisation-with-firebase-auth.md

 And that’s all!

-All examples above can be found in the following Github repository [link](https://github.com/Suv4o/nest-firebase-auth).
+All examples above can be found in the following Github repository <a href="https://github.com/Suv4o/nest-firebase-auth" target="_blank" rel="noopener noreferrer">link</a>.

 ## Conclusion

 1. This blog article shows how to sign up and sign in users with specific roles.
 Then giving those users access to only specific endpoints based on their roles.
 To accomplish that, we used Firebase auth to help us with the users Authentication and Authorisation.
-2. To create and validate users in our app we used the Firebase Admin package for Node.js SDK link [link](https://www.npmjs.com/package/firebase-admin).
+2. To create and validate users in our app we used the Firebase Admin package for Node.js SDK link <a href="https://www.npmjs.com/package/firebase-admin" target="_blank" rel="noopener noreferrer">link</a>.
 3. Nest has built in Guards mechanisms to handle the protected endpoints.
-The official documentation has great examples on how to use [guards](https://docs.nestjs.com/guards).
+The official documentation has great examples on how to use <a href="https://docs.nestjs.com/guards" target="_blank" rel="noopener noreferrer">guards</a>.
 4. To be able to get the access token, we will need to setup the Firebase client SDK.
 Firebase has great documentation and examples on that topic with all the major frontend frameworks.
-You can find these examples in the following [link](https://firebase.google.com/docs/build).
+You can find these examples in the following <a href="https://firebase.google.com/docs/build" target="_blank" rel="noopener noreferrer">link</a>.